sgratzl/d3tutorial/README.md

 ## Selectors

-Great way to spearate the style from the actual content.
+Great way to separate the style from the actual content.
 In addition, the selector notation is used for navigation and selections in D3.

 Good overview of CSS Selectors: https://code.tutsplus.com/tutorials/the-30-css-selectors-you-must-memorize--net-16048